-The surface of the earth (ground) acts as a large heat sink which absorbs heat from the sun during the day in the form of both visible and infrared light and re-radiates it as heat at night.
+The surface of the Earth (the crust) acts as a large heat sink which absorbs heat from the sun during the day in the form of both visible and infrared light and re-radiates it as heat at night.
 Light is converted into heat when it is absorbed by a surface, such as the ground for example, and especially dark surfaces.

 When the ground is covered in snow, much more light is reflected back into the atmosphere because snow is white, and hence more reflective than dirt, which is dark brown.